 We expect near normal precipitation across most of Canada, but above normal precipitation is expected for parts of northern Ontario and Manitoba and from the central coast of B.C. to the Yukon.
 We are also watching the risk for drier than normal conditions across parts of the southern Prairies.

-We expect fewer than normal storms across Canada this spring, but a few of the storms will tap into subtropical moisture and bring substantial rainfall totals.
+We expect fewer than normal storms across eastern Canada this spring, but some of the storms will tap into subtropical moisture and bring substantial rainfall totals.
 This will result in seasonal totals that are close to normal.

-For more regional details on our forecast for March, April, and May for each region of the country, please read on.
+For more regional details on our forecast for the rest of March, April and May for each region of the country, please read on.

-After a frigid and snowy February, a milder and gentler pattern will finally arrive as we head into March.
-Above seasonal temperatures are expected to dominate during the spring, but it will definitely not be smooth sailing all the way to summer as periods of cooler and unsettled weather will still occur at times.
-During the periods of warmer and wet weather we will have a heightened threat for spring flooding.
-On the flip side, though, the abundance of snow from the winter will allow for some excellent spring skiing.
+After a frigid and snowy February and early March, spring has finally arrived.
+Warmer than normal temperatures are expected to dominate through the season, but it will not be smooth sailing all the way to summer as periods of cooler and unsettled weather will still occur at times.
+During the periods of warmer weather we still have a heightened threat for flooding from rapid snow melt in the alpine regions.

-FORECAST FOCUS: 'HARD TO BELIEVE' SPRING IN B.C.
+FORECAST FOCUS: 'EXTREME ANOMALIES' A SPRING THEME IN B.C.

 A dramatic pattern change has occurred across this region and warmer than normal temperatures are expected to dominate through spring.
 Unfortunately, this continues to bring the threat for spring flooding across the regions where there is deeper than normal snow cover (especially near and north of the Yellowhead Highway).